The Mahanaim Women’s Empowerment Program

 Bethania Kids provides two daily sessions.
 The morning program runs from 10 am to 1 pm.
 The afternoon session runs from 1:30 pm to 4:30 p.m.
 In each session, the participants devote time to prayer and devotion; learn drafting, measurement and pattern making; study tailoring; and learn basket-making, embroidery and knitting.

 Shanthi is in charge of the Mahanaim Women’s Empowerment Program.
 She and her husband, Santiago, a mason, have three children.
 Shanthi lost her father when she was very young, and her mother raised Shanthi and her two brothers.
 Her mother was a day laborer so it was hard to meet the very basic needs of the children, such as food, clothing and shelter.
 They lived in a rented hut, and when it rained, the family had sleepless nights.
 They were at the mercy of the relatives and neighbors.
 In spite of the difficult situation, her mother educated Shanti up to 10th grade in a nearby school.
 As she could not afford further education, Shanti was enrolled in a tailoring school.
 Shanti married at a young age because there were no near relatives to keep her safe when home alone.

 The family of Shanthi’s husband was also poverty stricken, and her sufferings increased.
 There were times she wanted to commit suicide.
 Her family did not even have a box in which to keep clothing.
 During an especially difficult time in 2006 the Lord Jesus Christ led Shanthi to a job as an assistant at our Shalom Home for Girls.
 She worked at Shalom Home from 2006 until July 2015.

-- Churches or individuals can make gifts to cover the monthly or annual expenses of the WEP at Mahanaim Care Centre which is economically run.
+- Churches or individuals can make gifts to cover the monthly or annual expenses of the Mahanaim Care Centre, which is economically run.

 There are countless ways to participate in this vibrant ministry and share God’s love with the children at Bethania Kids.